 - many more

 I'm glad you asked!
-You should care because your Department of State issued account is available for you to use in approved applications on or off the Department's network!
+You should care because your Department of State issued account is available for you to use in approved applications on or off the Department's network.
 Yep, you read that right!
 You will be able to login to approved Department Services with your regular @state.gov account!
 Awesome!
-Products such as Arrival and Departure System allow you to login from anywhere using your Department Organizational Microsoft Account!
+ADG Applications such as ATLAS Workflows, ATLAS Housing, and GoMBC allow you to login from anywhere using your Department Organizational Microsoft Account!

 Another common problem is most modern web browsers cache your login values.
-This means that you may login to your Xbox LIVE Personal Microsoft Account and then try to log into a Department Service wanting to use the Microsoft Organizational Account but the browser is still remembering your Xbox LIVE Personal Microsoft Account!
+This means that you may login to your Xbox LIVE Personal Microsoft Account and then try to log into a Department Service wanting to use the Microsoft Organizational Account but the browser is still remembering your Xbox LIVE Personal Microsoft Account.
 Oh man!
-But worse, perhaps you did not fully log off your Xbox LIVE Personal Microsoft Account and then the browser automatically tries to log you in with that account!
+But worse, perhaps you did not fully log off your Xbox LIVE Personal Microsoft Account and then the browser automatically tries to log you in with that account.
 Double Yikes!
-Well all is not lost!
-You will get the hang of this.
-Just remember to pay attention to the account that the browser thinks you are using, change the account with the provided on screen links if it is not correct and log off your sessions fully when you are done.
+Thankfully, all is not lost!
+Just remember to pay attention to the account that the browser thinks you are using, change the account with the provided on screen links (if it is not correct) and log off your sessions fully when you are done.
 No sweat! :)